-OPAC, Gateways, Portals, Subject Portals, Electronic Journals, Online Databases, Subject Directories, and Search Engines are examples of web-based reference resources and services for accessing information from libraries (Borgman, 2000, Bhatnagar, 2005).
-The kind of information covered by these resources is quite similar.
+Users can now access a wide range of textual information resources.
+OPAC, Gateways, Portals, Subject Portals, Electronic Journals, Online Databases, Subject Directories, and Search Engines are examples of webbased reference resources and services for accessing information from libraries (Borgman, 2000, Bhatnagar, 2005) The kind of information covered by these resources are quite similar.
 It can be difficult to tell the difference between some of them at times.
-Because digital libraries are expected to have a good collection of these materials, it is necessary to describe a few of them for a better understanding:
+Because digital libraries are expected to have a good collection of these materials, it is necessary to describe a few of them in this study for a better understanding.

-- 1. Library OPAC On Line Public Access Catalogues, is an essential part of many digital library collections and retrieval.
+Library OPAC - On Line Public Access Catalogues, is an essential part of many digital library collections and retrieval.
 It enables users to search for and retrieve bibliographic entries from a library's collections.
-In addition to traditional bibliographic records, several OPACs now allow access to electronic resources and databases. - 2.
-Library Gateways Library Gateways A gateway is defined as a facility that enables easy accessibility to network based resources in a given subject area.
+In addition to traditional bibliographic records, several OPACs now allow access to electronic resources and databases.
+Library Gateways - Library Gateways - A gateway is defined as a facility that enables easy accessibility to network based resources in a given subject area.
 Through a resource database and indexes that can be searched through a web-based interface, gateways give a simple search function as well as a much-improved service.
 The information provided by gateways is manually cataloged.
 A wide range of topics are covered by gateways.
 The following are some well-known gateways: